cloudbongee/groupSiever/README.md

 # groupSiever

-GroupSiever was made to aid myself with finding and counting for me the non-simple groups $2 \leq |G| \leq 168$.
+GroupSiever was made to aid myself with finding and counting for me the non-simple groups of non prime $2 \leq |G| \leq 168$.

-It is still in progress.
-And the software itself doesn't really have much practical use given you can undermine most computation through lemmas in any practical group theory scenario.
+Made with a smile.

 ## Non simplicity of groups order $pq$